 Once you have the puzzle pieces on the table, you can start to see how it can come into focus all together.
 If you never let yourself see the puzzle pieces, that’s why you can’t see the picture come together.

 Figuring out those pieces is not at all easy to do by yourself, so you’ll end up thinking it can’t be done.
 But actually, you’re just too close to it.
-Getting an outside perspective such as from a career coach can be surprisingly effective for helping the picture to come into focus.
+Getting an outside perspective such as from a career/life coach for introverts can be surprisingly effective for helping the picture to come into focus.
 What a relief.
 It’s an investment that saves you so much heartache.

 Don’t Dismiss Your “Crazy” Ideas Too Quickly